Software Quality Assurance | qa software testing

-The QA Lead is the supervisor in charge of hiring staff, clarifying requirements, and ensuring team productivity by setting metrics.
-To be the lead, they have excellent knowledge of all of the other roles, including application protocols, testing planning, and documentation as well as principles of different testing types.
+The software QA Lead is the supervisor in charge of hiring staff, clarifying requirements, and ensuring software team productivity by setting metrics.
+To be the lead, they have excellent knowledge of all of the other roles, including software application protocols, software testing planning, and software documentation as well as principles of different maintenance software testing types.

 What standard types of quality assurance software tools are available?

 Numerous organizations use seven standard QA tools to manage their processes:

 - Pareto Chart: A Pareto Chart divides data into groups and shows which segments are significant.